 The restaurant scene consists of German, Italian, Greek, a few American-style restaurants, and a couple Chinese restaurants (I would sarcastically put that last one in quotations).
 If you look up "The 10 Best Grafenwohr [sic] Restaurants" on TripAdvisor, you will find that most of the reviews are written in English by Americans.
 Not that there's anything wrong with that - there are a lot of Americans dining in the Grafenwoehr area.

-You will not find, however, BAB Korean Restaurant listed.
+But you will not find BAB Korean Restaurant listed.
 In fact, as of March 2018, you won't find it anywhere on TripAdvisor.
 Not that it makes much of a difference - people learn about it by word of mouth, and that's enough to keep business booming.

-I wish I could write about all Asian restaurants like how I wrote about BAB Korean Restaurant, but what I believe makes this one particularly exceptional is the fact that I can go back to it over and over and over, which is not necessarily an experience I've been able to have.
+I wish I could write about all Asian restaurants like how I wrote about BAB Korean Restaurant, but what I believe makes this one particularly exceptional is how often I can return to it, which is not necessarily an experience I've been able to have up to this point.

 I've eaten the stone bowl bibimbap, which is delicious.
 I've also eaten the spicy pork bulgogi, which is even more delicious.
 When I'm especially hungry, I will order a side of daikon kimchi or a small order of kimbap, both of which I greatly enjoy.